ankitects/anki-manual/src/sync-server.md

 ### With Pip

+To avoid downloading desktop Anki's GUI dependencies, you can run a standalone Anki sync server using a Python package downloaded from PyPI instead.
-If you have Python 3.9+ installed, you can run from PyPI without downloading all Anki's GUI dependencies.
+Make sure you have Python 3.9+ installed.

 ```
 python3 -m venv ~/syncserver